Hayao0819/hayao-tools/libretranslate-sh/README.md

 Translate text from a language to another

-If error, returns an error message with an exit code of 1.
+If error, returns an error message with an exit code `1`.

 ### libre_translate_translate_auto <Text> <Target Lang>

 Automatically detect and translate the language of the source.

-If error, returns an error message with an exit code of 1.
+If error, returns an error message with an exit code `1`.